opentensor/developer-docs/docs/getting-started/wallets.md

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

+How do you recommend miners to store their cold keys?
+Ideally on an air gapped device or at least a device with minimal access / security risk involved.
+The coldkey must not be placed on a server used for mining as subnet code should not be considered safe code.
+Though most subnets take appropriate steps to ensure the security of their codebases, any time you have a port open and requests coming in there is risk.
+How often do miners have to use them and for what ops?
+The only operation miners need these for is to register onto the subnet.
+This should be done securely and not on servers that will be used for mining ops.
+And then so hotkeys as well, how in practical terms are people managing and propagating them Hotkeys are not encrypted by default (unlike coldkeys) and therefore have less security implications.
+Hotkeys do need to be present for a variety of operations which miner and validator software interact with such as axon serving, on-chain data commitments, and other functions.
+These essentially need to be present in the unsafe environment that is running subnet code on a machine but come with less risks if they do get compromised.
+What about rotation?
+Key rotation can add risk if the original coldkey is stored in a secure manner and is likely not too recommended unless there is a suspcicion or possibility that the original key has been or could have been compromised.
+An important note here is that specifically for validators, it is highly recommended to use a unique hotkey per subnet and rotate these when new subnets register.
+The reason being if a validator's single hotkey does get compromised, damage can be done by the attacker setting incorrect weights for miners or introducing a deadlock condition, effectively preventing normal operation.

 # Wallets, Coldkeys and Hotkeys in Bittensor

 In Bittensor (like other cryptocurrency applications), a *wallet* is a tool for managing the cryptographic key-pairs required to prove your identity, sign transactions, and access your TAO.